stackb/bazel-stack-vscode/help/repositories.md

 1. Start vscode in a bazel repository.
 2. Explicitly configure the location of bazel repositories on your filesystem.
    To fix, configure the
-   `feature.bzl.server.command` extension setting to include the flag `--repository_dir=/path/to/bazel_repo`.
+   `bsv.bzl.server.command` extension setting to include the flag `--repository_dir=/path/to/bazel_repo`.
-3. Enable debug logging for the bzl server with `--log_level=debug` (or `--log_level=workspace=debug` to be more selective) in `feature.bzl.server.command`.
+3. Enable debug logging for the bzl server with `--log_level=debug` (or `--log_level=workspace=debug` to be more selective) in `bsv.bzl.server.command`.